-University of Texas Health Science Center at Houston, 7000 Fannin, Suite 600, Houston, TX 77030
+University of Texas Health Science Center Houston

+7000 Fannin, suite 600, Houston, TX 77030

 One important aspect of human spatial memory is the ability to remember the location of objects.
-Such locations can be represented in different frames of reference, including eye-centered, bodycentered, and object-based (world-centered) frames.
-The viewer-centered representations appear to require attention to encode; however, encoding object-to-object relations presents a computational problem.
-It seems unlikely that all object-to-object relations in the field of attention could be encoded, raising the question of which relations, if any, are available automatically, through early computation, and which may need to begenerated later.
+Such locations are represented in multiple frames of reference, including eyecentered, body-centered, and object-based (world-centered) frames.
+The viewer-centered representations appear to require attention to encode; however, encoding object-toobject relations presents a computational problem.
+It seems unlikely that all object-to-object relations in the field of attention could be encoded, raising the question of which relations, if any, are available automatically, through early computation, and which may need to be generated later.

 To address this issue, we adopted an experimental paradigm developed by Milner and colleagues in the 1990s, (e.g., Owen, Milner, Petrides, & Evans, 1996).
 There are two phases in the Milner paradigm.
 In the encoding phase, eight black-and-white drawings (objects) are presented, one at a time, on a computer screen, with each accompanied by two solid black squares as landmarks.
 Participants are asked to remember the locations of these drawings, relative to the landmarks.
 In the retrieval phase, participants are presented a pair of identical study drawings (say, two chairs), together with some retrieval cues.
 However, the two identical drawings are presented at different locations, with one (the target), in its original location relative to the retrieval cues, and the other one (the distracter) in a different location.
 Participants must select the target out of the target-distracter pair.
 Milner varied the retrieval cues and whether the array of objects were presented in the same screen position as during encoding (fixed array) or shifted to one of the four corners of the display (shifted array).
 Retrieval cues were either the two landmarks or two of the drawings.
 This resulted in four conditions: fixed-landmark, fixed-object, shifted-landmark, and shifted-object.
 In fixed conditions, the target could be identified using absolute screen location.
 In shifted conditions, object to object relationships were required.
-Furthermore, shifted-object required object-to-object relationships among drawings that were never simultaneously displayed during study.
+Furthermore, shifted-object required object-toobject relationships among drawings that were never simultaneously displayed during study.

 To test the effect of retrieval cues, we modified the Milner paradigm by adding a fixed-nocue condition, in which only the target and distractor were present.
+The results of the experiment are shown as red lines in Figure 1.
 The main effects of cue-type and array-type, as well as their interaction were significant.
-There was no difference between fixed-no-cue and fixedlandmark.
+There was no difference between fixed-no-cue and fixed-landmark.

 To model this data we extended ACT-R to automatically encode object-to-object relations between the previously and currently attended objects.
 Attending to an object produces an encoding of that object that includes its visual features and its screen-based location.
 Shifting attention to a second object builds a relation between the two objects.